 At the date of authorisation of these financial statements, certain new Accounting Standards, Amendments and Interpretations to existing Accounting Standards have been published but are not yet effective and have not been early adopted by the Company.
-The only Accounting Standard considered relevant for the Company is NZ IFRS 9 Financial Instruments which improves and simplifies the approach for the classification and measurement of financial assets in NZ IAS 39 Financial Instruments: Recognition and Measurement.
-The Accounting Standard is not expected to have a significant financial impact on the Company.
-The Company expects to adopt the Accounting Standard on 1 January 2018, which is the effective date of the Accounting Standard.
+The adoption of these Accounting Standards when they are effective is not expected to impact the financial statements.